The Grit List V2

 The route was first climbed on the 2nd of March 1988 by Andy Pollitt and graded E9.
 The pre-clipped 'hand-held' peg used on the first ascent was later discovered to have actually been placed with a 'hand-held' hammer.
 [2]

 The grade of a given ascent depends on the particular gear placements used.
 The first ascent and early repeats used a peg in a slot high on the left.
-Later repeats used a cam in a good slot at half height, that requires a traverse to access.
+Later repeats used a cam in a good slot at half height, though this requires a traverse to access.
 Some people have combined the cam and the pegs, some people have used neither!

 References